 A bike rack for your car (quickly removable type or more permanently installed)

-Monterey-Salinas Transit system (MST) – “The Bus” including multiple out-of-county transit connections – Lots of info below, or click here for a summary of popular tips.
+Monterey-Salinas Transit system (MST) – including multiple out-of-county transit connections – Lots of info below, or click here for a summary of popular tips.

 Train (train, and train-bus combo system)

 Airport shuttle/Monterey Airbus (connects with airports in other cities; also see “Monterey Regional Airport” below for our local airport tips)

 While beautiful Monterey County doesn’t have the mass transit systems you’ll find in larger cities, there are some terrific options serving the Monterey Bay region.
 And these are absolutely getting more bike friendly all the time!

 Derrick Chao and Kyle Ingebretson of the San Francisco Bay Area at the Monterey-Salinas Transit (MST) downtown Monterey Transit Plaza.
 There are bike racks on all MST buses, with two exceptions: no racks on most of the trolleys, and none on the ADA (disabilities) buses.
 Below, learn much more about using MST, including what to do if the bike rack is full.